USF-HII/usf-hii.github.io/pages/hii-rc/interactive.md

 srun --pty --partition=hii-interactive --cpus=4 --mem=30G --time=0-8 /bin/bash
 ```

-*Note: `hii-interactive` was set-up to provide an interactive shell in a timely manner since no batch jobs
-should be running, however if all nodes in the `hii-interactive` partition are allocated, feel free to subsititute
-`--partition=hii-test` or `--partition=hii02` in the examples.*

-**Tip** - Use `sinfo -p hii-interactive` to view availability of interactive nodes.

 #### Example

 In the following example, we request a shell on a compute node providing